Mesa Garage Door Painting

 Your garage door’s factory finish is expected to last 20—30 years.
 However, it is subject to the elements of dust, wind, rain, and UV exposure.
 The color can lose its brilliance and fade in just a few years and you might notice bare metal around the panel edges in a few more.

 What’s happening here?!

-The white dust you see on your garage door is zinc hydroxide, also known as white rust.
+The white dust you see on your garage door is zinc hydroxide, or white rust.
 This rust is caused by moisture reacting to zinc.
 Both aluminum and steel garage doors contain zinc.
-Aluminum can contain up to 15% zinc and steel is galvanized by coating it with molten zinc.
+Aluminum can contain up to 15% zinc and steel is galvanized by a coating it with molten zinc.
 Zinc provides cathodic protection to preserve the integrity of base steel.

 Thermoset polyester powder coatings “exhibit poor tolerance to heat and light resulting in a pronounced tendency to fade,” according to a 2013 study by Manish Kumar Bhadu et al. This is from the thermoset polyester’s inability to form a sufficient bond with zinc.
 This allows small pockets and later, micro-fissures to form for water to react with the zinc.

 The product of zinc reacting with water is the zinc hydroxide.
 This is an organic compound that does not dissolve in water, making it a fine abrasive that damages the door’s polyester sheen and collects in its spring, chain, rollers, and hinges.
 Yes, the appearance of your garage door affects the performance of your garage door.

 Like any surface in your home, your garage deserves protection from the elements and a fresh coat of paint is the way to do it.